oicana/.github/profile/README.md

 - *Multi-platform* - The same templates work with all Oicana integrations.
 - *Powerful Layouting* - Templates can use all of Typst's functionality including its [extensive package ecosystem][typst-universe].
 - *Performant* - Create a PDF in single digit milliseconds.
 - *AI and Version Control Ready* - Templates are text files.
-They can live next to your source code and AI can assist in writing them.
+They can live next to your code and AI can assist in writing them.
 - *Escape Vendor Lock-in* - Reuse templates with other Typst based solutions.
 The Typst compiler is open source!